-The Ross-Blakley Law Library primarily serves the needs of the students and faculty of the Sandra Day O’Connor College of Law.
+The Ross-Blakley Law Library, located in the Beus Center for Law and Society (BCLS) building, primarily serves the needs of the students and faculty of the Sandra Day O’Connor College of Law (COL).
 Our collections and resources are dedicated to the educational and research pursuits of our students and faculty.

-Local community members may also find useful services offered through the Maricopa County Superior Court Law Library.
+Local community members may find useful services offered through the Maricopa County Superior Court Law Library.
 The Superior Court Law Library's collection and service options are aimed at assisting those representing themselves in a legal matter.
-They have many resources, including: case information, court forms, a Self-Service Center, and much more.
-Please consider consulting their website so you can make the best choice for your legal needs.
+They have many resources, including case information, court forms, and a Self-Service Center.

 Members of the ASU Community who are not affiliated with the College of Law can access Law Library collections by using the request options in the library catalog.
 Scanned materials will be sent via email and physical items can be requested for pickup at another ASU Library of your choosing.

 Patrons who purchased a Community Card through ASU Library can request circulating law items be sent to another location for pickup by using this form.